ldynia/workshop-github-fundamentals/README.md

   #### What is a GitHub repository?

-  A GitHub repository is a place where your **project** and its **files** are stored.
-Repository stores source code along with `.git` folder - a directory which tracks snapshot of changes introduced to your files.
+  A repository is a place where your git **project** and its **files** resides.
+Typical repository stores source code along with `.git` folder - a directory which tracks snapshot of changes introduced to your files.

   #### Why to use GitHub repository?

-  Beside tracking changes to your files, GitHub repository is:
+  GitHub repository is:
   - A place for documenting your project - **GitHub Wiki**
   - A place for automatizing tasks within software development life cycle - **GitHub Actions**
   - A place for organizing and tracking work items - **GitHub Projects**